nicholaseaw/recursive/README.md

 # recursive
-Wrote VB script in Grasshopper for recursive function to generate parametric geometries.
+Wrote VB script in Grasshopper for recursive function for parametric design.